-“The most important thing for employees is that they can balance meaningful work with the choices they need for their individual lives,” Ms Fischer told Australian Ageing Agenda at the Adelaide conference.
+“The most important thing for employees is that they can balance meaningful work with the choices they need for their individual lives,” Ms Fisher told Australian Ageing Agenda at the Adelaide conference.

-Ms Fischer said flexible work arrangements could help providers attract and retain the staff they needed across skill levels and ultimately reduce recruiting needs.
+Ms Fisher said flexible work arrangements could help providers attract and retain the staff they needed across skill levels and ultimately reduce recruiting needs.

-“If flexible work arrangements can be deployed and deployed well in meeting the needs of the organisation and individuals, it should improve retention and lower absenteeism,” Ms Fischer said.
+“If flexible work arrangements can be deployed and deployed well in meeting the needs of the organisation and individuals, it should improve retention and lower absenteeism,” Ms Fisher said.

-Flexible working arrangements can also increase productivity, reduce staffing costs and minimise disputes within facilities, Ms Fischer said.
+Flexible working arrangements can also increase productivity, reduce staffing costs and minimise disputes within facilities, Ms Fisher said.

-Having work arrangement that suits staff needs can also lead to better care for residents, Ms Fischer said.
+Having work arrangement that suits staff needs can also lead to better care for residents, Ms Fisher said.

 Staff are more likely to feel like what they do makes a difference to residents if they are have a good work-life balance, she said.

-Having inflexible work schedules can negatively impact staff, Ms Fischer said.
+Having inflexible work schedules can negatively impact staff, Ms Fisher said.

 “Some of the lifestyle choices that go with working shift work can be difficult and have downsides on people’s physical and mental wellbeing,” she said.

 Building the right workforce